jsa-research/limbus-buildgen/README.md

 var buildgen = require('limbus-buildgen');

 // The following example generates a makefile from a project
-// name and a configuration object. var files = buildgen.generate('Project name', [{
+// title and an artifact configuration. var files = buildgen.generate('Project title', [{
     // The following properties are required:
     // ----------------------------------
+    // Specifies a title identifying the artifact.
+    title: 'Main executable',
-    // Specifies the type of project to build, can be either
+    // Specifies the type of artifact to build, can be either
     // 'application', 'dynamic-library' or 'static-library'.
     type: 'application',
     // Specifies the target host, i.e. the desired OS &